alielw/APS-NGS-day1-PM/README.md

         mkdir /fastdata/$USER/1.align/HISAT2
         mkdir /fastdata/$USER/1.align/HISAT2/60A

 * Copy two fastq files into your output folder.
 These are subsampled versions of the files you generated yourself to speed up computational time in this practical.
-You must be in interactive mode to do this.
+You must be in interactive mode `qrsh` to do this.

         cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2020/NGS_data/Trimmed_files/60A_1.fq.gz /fastdata/$USER/1.align/Trimmed_data
         cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2020/NGS_data/Trimmed_files/60A_2.fq.gz /fastdata/$USER/1.align/Trimmed_data